OpenEvalProject/evals/manuscripts/elife-68487/v3/manuscript.md

 ## Abstract

 A fundamental challenge in human immunodeficiency virus (HIV) eradication is to understand how the virus establishes latency, maintains stable cellular reservoirs, and promotes rebound upon interruption of antiretroviral therapy (ART).
-Here, we discovered an unexpected role of the ubiquitous gasotransmitter hydrogen sulfide (H 2 S) in HIV latency and reactivation.
-We show that reactivation of HIV is associated with downregulation of the key H 2 S producing enzyme cystathionine-γ-lyase (CTH) and reduction in endogenous H 2 S. Genetic silencing of CTH disrupts redox homeostasis, impairs mitochondrial function, and remodels the transcriptome of latent cells to trigger HIV reactivation.
-Chemical complementation of CTH activity using a slow-releasing H 2 S donor, GYY4137, suppressed HIV reactivation and diminished virus replication.
+Here, we discovered an unexpected role of the ubiquitous gasotransmitter hydrogen sulfide (H2S) in HIV latency and reactivation.
+We show that reactivation of HIV is associated with downregulation of the key H2S producing enzyme cystathionine-γ-lyase (CTH) and reduction in endogenous H2S.
+Genetic silencing of CTH disrupts redox homeostasis, impairs mitochondrial function, and remodels the transcriptome of latent cells to trigger HIV reactivation.
+Chemical complementation of CTH activity using a slow-releasing H2S donor, GYY4137, suppressed HIV reactivation and diminished virus replication.
 Mechanistically, GYY4137 blocked HIV reactivation by inducing the Keap1-Nrf2 pathway, inhibiting NF-κB, and recruiting the epigenetic silencer, YY1, to the HIV promoter.
-In latently infected CD4 + T cells from ART-suppressed human subjects, GYY4137 in combination with ART prevented viral rebound and improved mitochondrial bioenergetics.
-Moreover, prolonged exposure to GYY4137 exhibited no adverse influence on proviral content or CD4 + T cell subsets, indicating that diminished viral rebound is due to a loss of transcription rather than a selective loss of infected cells.
-In summary, this work provides mechanistic insight into H 2 S-mediated suppression of viral rebound and suggests exploration of H 2 S donors to maintain HIV in a latent form.
+In latently infected CD4+ T cells from ART-suppressed human subjects, GYY4137 in combination with ART prevented viral rebound and improved mitochondrial bioenergetics.
+Moreover, prolonged exposure to GYY4137 exhibited no adverse influence on proviral content or CD4+ T cell subsets, indicating that diminished viral rebound is due to a loss of transcription rather than a selective loss of infected cells.
+In summary, this work provides mechanistic insight into H2S-mediated suppression of viral rebound and suggests exploration of H2S donors to maintain HIV in a latent form.

 ## Introduction